keeganatra/atra-ga4-crm-attribution/README.md

 # ATRA GA4 + CRM Attribution Toolkit

-An open implementation framework from **ATRA Digital** for connecting GA4 behavioral data to downstream CRM outcomes in BigQuery, reconstructing customer journeys, and preparing attribution-ready reporting in Data Studio.
+An open implementation framework from **ATRA** for connecting GA4 behavioral data to downstream CRM outcomes in BigQuery, reconstructing customer journeys, and preparing attribution-ready reporting in Data Studio.

 This project is designed to be understandable, adaptable, and auditable.
 It is not a black-box attribution product.